El Cajas National Park: Fauna

 At least seventeen species of amphibians live around the lagoons of Cajas.
 This includes those of the genera Atelopus, Telmatobius, Gastrotheca, Eleutherodactylus, and Colostethus.
 The high variety of amphibians suggests the presence of a diversity of insects, as they are a chief amphibian food source.
+Many of these endemic frog species are critically endangered due to the spread of the parasitic fungus Batrachochytrium dendrobatidis (BD); Including Atelopus nanay, Atelopus balios, and Atelopus bomolochos.

 Archeology

 The area shows evidence of human activities already from the Cañari period.
 This includes three interregional roads connecting Guapondelig (later Tomebamba, today Cuenca) with the lowlands including Paredones, a control point for the trade between the highlands and the coastal areas.
 After the Incan invasion Inca roads were constructed, incorporating preexisting roads.
 Twenty-eight archeological sites have been identified in the park and its vicinity that indicate inhabitation during the pre-Incan and Incan periods.
 During the Colonial time the vicinity of the area was used for livestock.
 With the creation of the park the area has become popular for hiking, climbing, camping, fishing, and birdwatching.
 Control points are located at the road entries to the park.
 The park has a refuge hut and can be reached from Cuenca and Guayaquil.
 A road from Chaucha to San Joaquin touches on the southern border of the park providing access.